kelvinmacharia254/react-router/README.md

    - We can still use <a> to refer to the <NavLink>, CSS will still apply because NavLink renders an anchor tag (<a>) under the hood.

 8. App Responsiveness cues.
+      ### What are app responsiveness cues?
       - App responsiveness cues are visual indicators that inform users that the app is working on a task.
       - They are especially useful when the app is performing a task that takes time to complete.
       - React Router provides a some hooks that can signal to the user that the application is busy doing something.
-   - We can use useNavigation() hook to add a global pending UI.
+      - We can use useNavigation() hook to check the state of the navigation and apply CSS conditionally by adding background overlay or a spinner.

+      ### Applying CSS to show the app is busy like a background overlay
       - The useNavigation hook is used to determine the current navigation state of the application, it returns the current navigation state which can be one of "idle" | "submitting" | "loading".
       - Depending on the state we can apply some CSS to show the user that the app is busy by using this state to apply css class conditionally.
       - Due to caching, the response is usually faster as the data is not fetched again, so the CSS may not be visible at times
+      ### Showing spinner when the app is busy
+      - We can also show a spinner when the app is busy by using the useNavigation hook to check the state of the navigation and apply CSS to show the spinner.

 9. Index Routes
    - Index routes are routes that are displayed when the user navigates to the root URL of the app.
    - They are useful for displaying a default page when the user lands on the app.
 The index routes are also known as default child route.